oracle-livelabs/adb/shared/adb-auto-indexing/execute-workload/execute-workload.md

     </copy>
     ````

-## Task 2: Wait for the Application Workload to be Captured
+## Task 2: Wait for Workload Capture

 The Oracle Autonomous Database collects workload SQL periodically (every 15 minutes).
 The _Auto STS Capture Task_ stores workload statements in a SQL tuning set called SYS\_AUTO\_STS.
 This is the _automatic SQL tuning set_ (ASTS).
 The whole process is self-managing, so all we have to do now is sit back and wait for our new indexes to appear!
 However, for the sake of this lab, we can take a closer look at what happens once a workload has been executed.